jwglimois/EscapeGame/README.md

 ## License

-This game is an open source projet without license.
+This game is an open source project without license.